Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

 Some of the widely used java networking terminologies are as follows:
 1. IP Address
+    - IP address is a unique number assigned to a node of a network e.g. 192.168.0.1 .
+It is composed of octets that range from 0 to 255.
+It is a logical address that can be changed.
 2. Protocol
 3. Port Number
 4. MAC Address